obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Publish.md

 #### CloudFlare setup

-The easiest way to setup a custom domain or subdomain is by making an account with [CloudFlare](https://cloudflare.com) and letting CloudFlare manage your domain.
-This allows you to add SSL to your site for free, as well as ensure your site is fast wherever in the world it's accessed from.
+The easiest way to setup a custom domain or subdomain is by making an account with [CloudFlare](https://cloudflare.com) and letting CloudFlare manage your domain's DNS.

+When migrating to CloudFlare, you will automatically keep all your current existing DNS setup, including your subdomains, email service, and hosting services.
+Using CloudFlare can speed up your websites, as well as add SSL to your sites for free.

 Typically users will host their Obsidian Publish content on a root domain (e.g. `mysite.com`) or an immediate subdomain (e.g. `notes.mysite.com`).
 These instructions work for both cases.

 1. Open Cloudflare to the domain you wish to add Publish to (e.g. `mysite.com`, even if you want a subdomain like `notes.mysite.com`).
 2. Go to DNS and click Add Record.
 Select CNAME, and in 'name' enter the domain or subdomain you wish (e.g. `notes.mysite.com`).
 In 'target', enter the value `publish-main.obsidian.md`.
 Do not include your personal sub-URL in this value, as Obsidian Publish handles this from your configuration.